a woman who is working and looks worried, overwhelmed and burnt out

 However, by recognizing that there are signs of burnout and beginning to implement strategies to adapt, cope, and move forward; dentists and practice owners can manage their hardships, regain a sense of fulfillment and balance in their professional lives and personal lives.

-- In a Deloitte survey, 56% of workers say that their managers did not encourage conversations addressing burnout in the office.
+• In a Deloitte survey, 56% of workers say that their managers did not encourage conversations addressing burnout in the workplace.

-- 77% say they have experienced employee burnout at their current job, with more than half citing more than just one occurrence.
+• 77% say they have experienced burnout at their current job, with more than half citing more than one occurrence.

 Money doesn’t cure burnout

-There is only a 6% difference in burnout rates between employees who earn $100,000 vs $30,000.
-In contrast, by fostering a supportive work culture, setting realistic expectations, empowering employees, encouraging open communication, and recognizing achievements, leaders can prevent burnout and create an environment that enhances employee well-being and engagement.
+There is only a 6% difference in burnout rates between those who earn $100,000 vs $30,000.
+In contrast, by fostering a supportive work culture, setting realistic expectations, empowering employees, encouraging open communication, and recognizing achievements, burnout can be prevented while creating an environment that enhances everyone’s well-being.

 The first step in addressing burnout is to simply acknowledge its happening and understand the toll or impact it has been taking on your mental, emotional, and physical well-being.
 Dentists need to look out for signs in themselves as well as their employees.
 Things to look out for include: